hypi-universe/docs/content/gql-queries.md

 This process makes the query argument dynamic.
 You can change the value in the `variables` object and keep the foundation of the query the same.

-Using variables as arguments lets you dynamically update values in the variables object without changing the query and using the Hypi `arcql` variable lets you filter, sort and paginate data in the platform.
+Using variables as arguments lets you dynamically update values in the variables object without changing the query and using the Hypi `arcql` variable lets you filter, sort, and paginate data in the platform.

 When the user sends a request, the UI combines the query and variable to make a JSON object and process the API.